neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 ::::

-The loaded data include the predicted positions for each individual and keypoint as well as the associated point-wise confidence values, as reported by the pose estimation software.
-See the [movement dataset](target-dataset) page for more information on data structure.
+The loaded data include the predicted trajectories for each individual and keypoint, as well as the associated point-wise confidence values reported by the pose estimation software.

+For more information on data structure, see the [movement dataset](target-dataset) page.

 You can also try `movement` out on some [sample data](target-sample-data) included with the package.

-(target-saving)=
+(target-saving-pose-tracks)=
 ## Saving pose tracks
-[movement datasets](target-dataset) can be saved as a variety of formats, including DeepLabCut-style files (.h5 or .csv) and [SLEAP-style analysis files](sleap:tutorials/analysis) (.h5).
+[movement datasets](target-dataset) can be saved in a variety of formats, including DeepLabCut-style files (.h5 or .csv) and [SLEAP-style analysis files](sleap:tutorials/analysis) (.h5).

-First import the {mod}`movement.io.save_poses` module:
+To export pose tracks from `movement`, first import the {mod}`movement.io.save_poses` module:

 ```python
 from movement.io import save_poses